"It was a lot of sleepless nights, just waiting for the surgery that would save his life.”

 We started talking about having a family and how we wanted to raise our kids.
 It’s kind of harsh to say this, but I told Justin that I didn’t want our kids grow up the way I did.
 I wanted childhood to be different for our kids.
-We agreed back then that when we had kids, we could give them all the opportunities that we possibly could.”
+We agreed back then that when we had kids, we would give them all the opportunities that we possibly could.”

 Tiffany: “I am a planner.
-I like to be very organized.
-So I had everything worked out.
-After we got married we wanted to find a house and then start saving money for a baby because they are really expensive.
+I like to be very organized, so I had everything worked out.
+After we got married, we wanted to find a house and then start saving money for a baby because they are really expensive.
 We wanted to make sure we had everything in order so we could build our little family.

 Around that time, I got pregnant with my first child.
-It was a pretty easy pregnancy and we had Tarren in 2009.
-It was an emergency C-section — where they ended up nicking him just a bit above his right eyebrow with the scalpel — but thankfully everything went well and we had a beautiful little baby boy.
+It was a pretty easy pregnancy, and we had Tarren in 2009.
+It was an emergency C-section—where they ended up nicking him just a bit above his right eyebrow with the scalpel—but thankfully everything went well and we had a beautiful little baby boy.

 Two years after Tarren was born, we started trying for a second child.
 I took a pregnancy test, and it was positive.
 We were thrilled.
 I called the doctor.
 They wanted me to wait a little while before I came in to let the baby grow a bit.